A lifetime of changes…

-Getting older can be a difficult experience for someone who makes it into old age.
-Some forms of loss are inevitable with the aging process.
+Getting older can be a difficult experience.
+Some degree of loss is inevitable with the aging process.
 As we get older, we are bound to experience:

 - The loss of significant relationships